Hysterosalpingography: Uses

 HSG is considered a diagnostic procedure.
 It is used in the workup of infertile females to assess the patency of fallopian tubes, assess the competency of the cervix or congenital abnormality of the uterus in multiple miscarriages, assess the patency of fallopian tubes after surgery or tubal ligation, or before reversal of tubal ligation.
 Rarely, HSG is used to assess the integrity of a Caesarean scar.

 Occasionally, HSG may also have therapeutic benefits for infertility treatment.
 When oil-based contrast is used, rates of pregnancy increase by about 10% compared to water-based contrast.
 A meta-analysis revealed 3.6 times greater odds (OR = 3.6) of pregnancy with oil-based contrast compared to no hysterosalpingography.
-This effect is thought to be due to the flushing action of the contrast into the uterus that causes dislodgement of mucus plug, debris, or opening of mild adhesions in the fallopian tubes.
+This effect is thought to be due to the flushing action of the contrast into the uterus that causes dislodgement of mucus plugs, debris, or opening of mild adhesions in the fallopian tubes.

 HSG is contraindicated during menstruation, suspected cancer, pregnancy, unprotected sexual intercourse during the menstrual cycle, any purulent discharge from the vagina, or if the individual was diagnosed with pelvic inflammatory disease six months previously.
 For those with hypersensitivity to contrast, HSG is relatively contraindicated.